jamii/jamii.github.com/_drafts/relational-ui.markdown

 So there is probably a lot of margin for improvement in the control flow layer that binds the queries together and handles sorting/indexing relations.
 Which is unsurprising, because one of the top items on my todo list is `control flow is a pile of poop - make it not that`.

-Overall, I'm pleasantly surprised that its already this fast.
+Overall, I'm pleasantly surprised that it's already this fast.

 ### Status